Robert Page Arnot: Political career

-Arnot was a foundation member of the Communist Party of Great Britain in 1920.
-Coming as he did from a background as a guild socialist, Arnot favoured close integration of the Communist Party with the broader labour movement, including affiliation as a member organisation under the Labour Party's umbrella.
+In 1920 Arnot was a founding member of the Communist Party of Great Britain (CPGB).
+Coming from a background as a guild socialist, he favoured close integration of the CPGB with the broader labour movement, including affiliation as a member organisation under the Labour Party's umbrella.

-He was a co-founder, along with R. Palme Dutt and W.N.
-Ewer, of the Labour Monthly, and a regular contributor and assistant editor for that journal throughout its long history.
+In 1921 he co-founded, along with R. Palme Dutt and W. N. Ewer, the Labour Monthly journal, and remained a regular contributor and associate editor until the journal's last issue in March 1981.

 In 1925 Arnot was among the 12 Communists charged under the Incitement to Mutiny Act 1797.
-He was found guilty and jailed for six months, to be released on the eve of the 1926 General Strike.
-During the General Strike he helped to form the Northumberland and Durham Joint Strike Committee.
-After the failure of the strike, Arnot returned to the Labour Research Department as its Director of Research and wrote a book on the general strike.
+He was found guilty and jailed for six months.
+He was released on the eve of the 1926 General Strike and helped form the Northumberland and Durham Joint Strike Committee.
+After the strike ended, Arnot returned to the Labour Research Department as its Director of Research, and wrote a book about the event titled The General Strike and the Miners' Struggle.

-R. Page Arnot was a fixture on the governing Central Committee of the CPGB.
-He was elected to the Central Committee by the party's 9th Congress in 1927, and returned by the 10th Congress of January 1929, the 11th Congress of December 1929, the 12th Congress of 1932, the 13th Congress of 1935, and the 14th Congress of 1937.
-However, he was not among the 24 members elected by the 15th Congress of 1938.
+Arnot was elected to the governing Central Committee of the CPGB at the party's 9th Congress in 1927.
+He was returned to the Central Committee at the 10th and 11th Congresses in 1929, the 12th Congress in 1932, the 13th Congress in 1935, and the 14th Congress in 1937.
+However, he was not among the 24 members elected by the 15th Congress in 1938.

-Arnot was elected as a delegate to the 6th World Congress of the Communist International ("Comintern"), held in Moscow in 1928.

-Arnot defended the Moscow Trials in Labour Monthly and chastised both the Manchester Guardian and the politician Emrys Hughes for their criticism of the Trials.
+Arnot was an elected delegate to the 6th World Congress of the Communist International ("Comintern"), held in Moscow in 1928.
+He acted as a British representative to the Comintern over the next decade.
+In Labour Monthly articles, he defended the Moscow Trials and chastised both the Manchester Guardian and the politician Emrys Hughes for their criticism of the trials.
+Arnot accepted the Soviet government's argument that it was eradicating a "fifth column" of fascist agents who had infiltrated important positions.